 #ThisisOxford is Oxford SU’s mental health anti-stigma campaign, aiming to raise awareness of those in our community who are studying with a range of mental health conditions.

-Today’s feature is on Biomedical Science student Sophie Thomas, who has written a poem about hearing voices.
+Today, we’re relaunching the Trinity Term campaign with a feature from Biomedical Science student Sophie Thomas, who has written a poem about hearing voices.

 I have heard voices since I was eight years old.
 It started off with a narrator voice who slowly convinced me I was going mad.
 I told nobody what I was experiencing and gradually became more distressed.
 I eventually sought help when I was nineteen.
 I have dissociative unusual experiences: on a good day, I hear voices.
 On a bad day, I also see things that aren’t there (usually faces in places where there quite clearly aren’t faces).
 Without medication, the voices cause anxiety to the extent that I can’t swallow and have to be admitted to hospital for IV fluids.